CS-150. Introduction to Computers and Information Processing. 3 Credits.

 This course provides students with an understanding of the basic abstract data types, associated operations and applying them to solve problems.
 Topics include: strings, lists, vectors, arrays, heaps, queues, stacks, buffers, searching and sorting, trees, and data formats.
 Prerequisites: CS-332 MA-123 OR MA-143.

 CS-415.
-Introduction to Parallel Robotics and Cell Phone Programming.
+Parallel Robotics and Cell Phone Programming.
 3 Credits.

 Introduction to parallel programming in Ada and Java.
 Students will write programs for cell phones and intelligent devices such as a robot.
+Additional course fee of $75.
 Prerequisites: CS-231 OR CS-237.

 CS-489.
 Network Technology, Protocols, and Defense.
 3 Credits.